schauh08/profit-performance-dashboard/README.md

 Run notebooks in order:

-01_inspect.ipynb for data inspection

-02_clean.ipynb for cleaning and exporting superstore_clean.csv
+01-inspection.ipynb for data inspection, cleaning, and exporting superstore_clean.csv

-03_build_tables.ipynb for building SQLite tables and exporting top3_by_profit.csv
+02-table-creation.ipynb for building SQLite tables and exporting category_data.csv

-Open sales-performance-dashboard.pbix in Power BI Desktop to explore the dashboard.
+Open profit-performance-dashboard.pbix in Power BI Desktop to explore the dashboard.

 File Descriptions